 A prescription drug that has been patented with the brand name and is produced by the original manufacturer under that brand name.

-High-cost prescription medications used to treat complex, chronic conditions.
+High-cost prescription medications are used to treat complex, chronic conditions.
 Specialty drugs sometimes require special handling and administration (typically injection or infusion).

 Disclaimer: The benefits information contained in this site provides a summary for employees of Wright State.
-This information does not list all the provisions and does not supersede the individual provisions of our group insurance contracts, benefit plans and university policies that it describes.
+This information does not list all the provisions and does not supersede the individual provisions of our group insurance contracts, benefit plans, and university policies that it describes.
 Similarly, the information presented does not guarantee that the university, the state of Ohio, and/or others responsible for these contracts, plans, programs, and policies will not make future changes in the provisions applicable to each.